za3k/za3k.com/archive/ninjas.md

 | Cheat | Surprise        | Skill/Clever, Cheat/Trap |

 ## Role Swapping (game 1-9)
 Each player keeps the same Role through the entire game.
 Make sure to try a new role each game, so you learn all the Roles.
+Try to memorize the Roles and not refer to the cheat sheet.

 ## Role Swapping (game 10+)
 When you run out of stars and swap with Front, you also permanently swap **Roles** with that player for the rest of the game.
 You may swap many times during a game.

 ## Problem Stars (game 1-2 only)
-The other two players throw problems at **Front**.
-They throw a **problem star** to introduces a boss, spot or trigger a trap, have a special event or twist happen, or have the goals shift on the team.
-When one of the other players introduces a problem, they shout "Problem" and explain the problem, throwing a **star** to **Front**.
+The other two players throw problems stars to Front.
+They throw a **problem star** to introduce a boss, to spot or trigger a trap, to have a special event or twist happen, or to have the goals shift on the team.
+When one of the other players introduces a problem, they shout "Problem" and explain the problem, throwing a star to Front.

-**Front** only introduces smaller problems, and doesn't throw **problem star**s to do it.
+Front only introduces smaller problems, and doesn't throw problem stars to do it.

 ## Problem Stars (game 3-10)
-Front doesn't introduce problems using their Role, but continues to introduce small problems as Front.
-The other two ninjas throw **problem stars**.
-With Roles, no one shouts "Problem" any more.
+The other two players throw problems stars to Front.
+They throw a **problem star** to introduce a problem related to their Role only.
+No one shouts "Problem" any more.

+Front only introduces smaller problems, and doesn't throw problem stars to do it.
+They never introduce problems related to their Role as long as they are Front.

 Here's what each role does by throwing a **problem star**:
 - **Goal**: introduce a new goal, or shift an existing goal.